31B-Parameter Gemma 4 Torches Open-Source Rivals

-Four variants from 2.3B to 31B, all Apache 2.0 licensed, natively multimodal.
-Gemma 4 31B Dense ranks #3 globally on Arena AI leaderboard
+Four variants from 2.3B to 31B, all Apache 2.0 licensed, all natively multimodal.
+The 31B Dense ranks #3 globally on the Arena AI leaderboard.

 The Four Variants